Children of the Day & Marsha were featured on Justin Ryan's Southern Gospel Sissy

 Then, some kind person on YouTube sent me a note: “I am from Brazil.
 My mother used to sing ”Come to the Water" a lot in Portuguese at church and evangelistic events.
 I grew up listening to your music!…" He included a link for a group singing “For Those Tears I Died (Come to the Water)” in Portuguese.
 Here it is!

-Well, 1969 was clearly a big year in the world, since I am far from the only one celebrating 50 years this summer.
+1969 was clearly a big year in the world, since I am far from the only one celebrating 50 years or so now.
 It was the summer that set the course of my life.
 Meeting Jesus put, as Jeremiah put it, a fire in my bones (Jer.
 20:9) to share my new faith with my friends.
 First, in 1969 being a new Christian in high school in Southern California was definitely NOT cool - and Lord knows, we were all desperate to be cool.
 But history would record that the song I wrote for my friends that summer would be the beginning of a new genre of music.
 Then, ten years later, as Contemporary Christian music (CCM) became cool, I was the first CCM artist to come out of the closet.
 Once again I was, you guessed it, UNcool.
 But the fire in my bones never left...